Sneberger/Sneberger/README.md

 </div>

-### <div align="center">I am Michael, a Data Privacy and Protection attorney who has a masters degree in Computer Science at Arizona State University's Ira A. Fulton School of Engineering, School of Computing and Augmented Intelligence (SCAI): [ASU CS website](https://degrees.apps.asu.edu/masters-phd/major/ASU00/ESCSEIAMS/computer-science-cybersecurity-ms)</div>
+### <div align="center">I am Michael, a Data Privacy and Protection attorney who has a masters degree in Computer Science from Arizona State University's Ira A. Fulton School of Engineering, School of Computing and Augmented Intelligence (SCAI): [ASU CS website](https://degrees.apps.asu.edu/masters-phd/major/ASU00/ESCSEIAMS/computer-science-cybersecurity-ms)</div>

--  👨‍🎓 My masters degree in Computer Science from Arizona State University was officially awarded June 6, 2024
+-  👨‍🎓 My masters degree in Computer Science from Arizona State University was officially awarded May 6, 2024

 - 🌱 In the last class of my masters degree I used AI tools such as embeddings and clustering